iwantmyname/blog/_posts/2014-03-13-the-web-at-25-our-favorite-websites.md

 The web is 25 today.
 A big birthday indeed—but what do you get a good friend who has everything?
 Cake?
 A [Mistobox](http://www.mistobox.com/) coffee membership?

 After a bit of thought, we decided to pool together all of our favorite websites to create a "best of" list.
-Some sites are new, some are considered old, but all have played a part in making the internet what it is today...
+Some sites are new, some are considered old, but all have played a part in making the internet what it is today.

-...which is still, to many, much like Mike Sendall famously wrote to Tim Berners-Lee—"Vague, but exciting."

 <!-- /excerpt -->